-Entry Requirements: At least a Grade 6 in GCSE Religious Studies and at least a Grade 5 in English Language or Literature.
+Entry Requirements: At least a Grade 6 in GCSE Religious Studies.

 A Level Religious Studies is split into 3 areas or themes: Theme 1 - Philosophy of Religion, Theme 2 - Religion and Ethics and Theme 3 - The Systematic Study of one Religion; Christianity.
 The course is designed to ensure students have a thorough understanding of diverse philosophical and ethical viewpoints.